<?php echo $image->getTitle() ?>

 • A larger parking area opposite Entrance 2 and the Minor Injuries Unit (best for visiting the main wards).

-At the The Captain Sir Tom Moore Building (formerly known as Cheshire and Merseyside Treatment Centre) there is a parking area directly in front of the centre.
+At the Captain Sir Tom Moore Building (formerly known as Cheshire and Merseyside Treatment Centre) there is a parking area directly in front of the centre.

 All patient car parks are clearly sign posted.

-The standard parking charges are:
+The standard parking charges from April 2024 are:

-• First 30mins – free
+• First 40 minutes - Free

-• Up to 2hours - £2.50
+• Up to 2 hours - £3.00

-• Up to 4hours £3.50
+• Up to 4 hours - £4.00

-• Up to 6hours £5.00
+• Up to 6 hours - £5.50

-• Up to 24hours £6.00
+• Up to 24 hours - £6.50

 If a patient is likely to be kept in the hospital over 24 hours and their car is left on site, the daily charges of £6 will need to be paid to avoid receiving a fine or make arrangements with the cash office for a weekly saver pass.